MicrosoftDocs/playfab-docs/playfab-docs/api-references/global-api-method-error-codes.md

 - `UnknownError (1039)`:
 This typically occurs if bad information is sent to a third-party add-on, and our server experienced an unknown result or error while interacting with external systems.
 To resolve this, experiment with your inputs, and try to determine if your inputs are invalid in some way.
 Otherwise, report the error on the forums, with your titleId, the full request JSON (if possible), and the error output.
 Postman is a useful tool for debugging this situation.

+- `InvalidAPIEndpoint (1131)`:
+Indicates that the URL for this request is not valid for this title.

+- `OverLimit (1214)`:
+Indicates that an attempt to perform an operation will cause the service usage to go over the limit as shown in the Game Manager limit pages.
+Evaluate the returned error details to determine which limit would be exceeded.

 ## Other notable error codes

 These codes *only* occur on specific API methods (listed on the documentation page for those methods), but if you see them, there are important consequences of which you should be aware.